aitchiss/animal_shelter/README.md

 # animal_shelter

-This web application was my first project undertaken at CodeClan, after four weeks of learning basic Ruby programming, SQL databases and Sinatra.
+This web application was my first project undertaken at CodeClan, after four weeks of learning basic Ruby programming, SQL and Sinatra.
 The project was to be completed within 6 days.

 The brief for the project was as follows:
 ```